Those aged between 16 and 19 years who think they might struggle with the costs for full-time education or training, may be eligible for a bursary.

 Trading standards are responsible for monitoring and investigating animal health and welfare of livestock (particularly at markets and during transport) within the council area, ensuring animals are treated correctly and not caused unnecessary suffering.

 In order to ensure that animal diseases are not imported controls are in place which rely primarily on imported animals being accompanied by health certification and being subject to post-import veterinary inspection.
 Implementation of import regulations is the responsibility of the port authority into which the animals are imported.

-The Animal welfare sections responds to both reports from the public, and undertakes proactive patrols.
-The aims of the service are to reduce the risk to human health from domesticated animals and/or the premises where they are kept, to prevent nuisance from pet animals or from the keeping or boarding of pet animals and to reduce the risk to animal health arising from commercial keeping of pet or similar non-livestock animals.
+The animal welfare sections responds to both reports from the public, and undertakes proactive patrols.
+The aims of the service are to protect local wildlife, to prevent nuisance from pet animals or from the keeping or boarding of pet animals and to reduce the risk to animal health arising from commercial keeping of pet or similar non-livestock animals.

 Police and partner agencies deal with reported incidents of noise and rowdy behaviour in public places resulting from solvent abuse

-Police and partner agencies deal with reported incidents of begging and vagancy in the local area
+Police and partner agencies deal with reported incidents of begging and vagrancy in the local area